wdm0006/git-pandas/README.md

 Please see examples for more detailed usage.
 The image above is generated using the repository object's cumulative blame function on stravalib.

+Many of these functions are fairly intensive to run, so we also now support optional memory or redis based caching of certain methods.

 Installation
 ------------